Preventing Falls in The Home for Older Adults

 We often think of our homes as a safe refuge from the world.
 However, as we age, the condition of our homes can be the cause of serious injuries.

-Falls in the home are the leading cause of both non-fatal and fatal injuries among older people.
-It's estimated that one out of three older adults experiences a fall each year.
+Nobody can escape the ravages of time.
+According to the Centers for Disease Control and Prevention (CDC), falls in the home are the leading cause of both non-fatal and fatal injuries among older people.
+It's estimated that one out of three older adults experience a fall each year.
 Falls are also the leading cause of injury-related death in adults 65 or older.

-The public policy behind this legal doctrine is to encourage safety and prevent injury in the home, regardless of one's physical or mental condition.
+The underlying public policy supporting this legal doctrine aims to promote safety and prevent injuries within the home, regardless of one's physical or mental condition.

 Legal Issues Related To Falling in Your Home

 If you have older adults living in your home or visiting your home, it's important to ensure that your home will be safe for them.
-Taking fall prevention steps can avoid costly medical bills and possibly being held liable in a personal injury case.
+Taking fall prevention steps can help you avoid expensive medical bills and legal liability.

-You may also be legally obligated to prevent injuries in your home, depending on the laws of your state.
+You may have a legal obligation to prevent injuries in your home, depending on the laws of your state.

 In many jurisdictions, you may have a duty to: